Superhumanism – the background.

 Superhumanism

-The point is, it is not possible to manufacture an authentic art movement – they just happen in extraordinary circumstances.
-Naturally, there needs to be a focussing location and my gallery in Chiltern street was like the family home of a group of creative people from diverse but similar backgrounds, over a socially significant seventeen year period of time.
-They were all born during the second world war, or five to ten years either side of it, and had an equivalent art education.
+The point is, it is not possible to manufacture an authentic art movement.
+They just happen in extraordinary circumstances.
+Naturally, there needs to be a focussing location and my gallery had the appropriate relaxed and informal atmosphere.
+It was like the family home of a group of creative people from diverse but similar backgrounds, over a socially significant seventeen year period of time.
+The associated artists were all born during the second world war, or five to ten years either side of it, and had an equivalent art education.
 They were a particularly bloody-minded group of talented people, who, whatever else they thought of me, trusted me and my good intentions.
-They inter-acted with me with equal measures of irritation and warmth, and suffered other artists with both friendship and enmity, sticking with me for long enough to see, by the late seventies, the emergence of the most individually inspired related humanist work of the late twentieth century.
+They inter-acted with me with equal measures of irritation and warmth, and suffered other artists with both friendship and enmity.
+They stuck with me for long enough to see, by the late seventies, the emergence of the most individually inspired related humanist art of the late twentieth century.

 nicholas treadwell, 2010.